Skip to main content

 The Cortisol-Balancing Meal Structure

-A primary objective of a nutritional protocol is to manage the natural cortisol rhythm, which can be dysregulated by both and poor dietary choices.
+A primary objective of a nutritional protocol is to manage the natural cortisol rhythm, which can be dysregulated by both chronic stress and poor dietary choices.
 A common pattern in a stressed workforce is a blunted morning cortisol peak and elevated evening levels, leading to morning grogginess and difficulty sleeping.
 A targeted meal structure can help correct this.

 • Protein-Rich Breakfast Consuming a breakfast with 30-40 grams of protein within 90 minutes of waking can have a profound impact.
 Protein provides the amino acid tyrosine, a precursor to dopamine and norepinephrine, which promote alertness and drive.
 This meal helps to stabilize blood sugar early in the day, preventing a mid-morning energy crash and reducing the physiological stress that can further dysregulate cortisol.